sristi3227/Celebal_summer_Internship_Assignment3/README.md

-To the main README file, Click the react-admin-dashboard folder and scroll down.
+To see the main README file, Click the react-admin-dashboard folder and scroll down.

 -Sristi Mazumder